 What you need to know

 MIT confers degrees three times a year, culminating in doctoral and Commencement celebrations each June in Killian Court.
 Only those students awarded a degree — in June or in September or February of that same academic year — are permitted to march in the processions and participate in the Doctoral Ceremony and Commencement exercises.

 If you are on the degree list, but not cleared to graduate, you will receive an email notification from your department or the Registrar’s Office.
 If you decide not to graduate, contact your departmental undergraduate academic administrator or graduate academic administrator to have your name removed from the degree list by the deadline.

-View the Commencement site for day-of logistics, including information about the schedule of events, tickets, and regalia.
+View the Commencement site for logistics, including information about the schedule of events, tickets, and regalia.